 What is Halo Blight?

 Vegetable gardeners everywhere delight in the growing of beans.
 The sheer selection of color and variety is enough to make a plant lover squeal, adding in these plants’ uncanny ability to produce a massive amount of pods for their size is just icing on the cake.
 Beans are incredibly easy to grow for many beginner gardeners unless you run into problems like halo blight in beans.

 There are two major bacterial blights in beans that are worth noting, one of which is halo blight.
 Like the name would imply, halo blight is easily identified by the yellow halo that forms around red-brown lesions which are visible on both sides of bean leaves.
 A lack of halo doesn’t mean your beans are free from this blight, however, since they don’t always appear when the infection occurs at high temperatures.

-Other halo blight symptoms include the red-brown lesions on leaves; dark, sunken lesions on pods; and a cream- to silver-colored bacterial ooze that emits from the pod lesions.
-Halo blight on bean plants can affect common beans, lima beans and soybeans.
+Other halo blight symptoms include the red-brown lesions on leaves; dark, sunken lesions on pods; and cream- to silver-colored bacterial ooze that emits from the pod lesions.
+Halo blight on bean plants can affect common beans, lima beans, and soybeans.